Sexual Based Violence and Human Trafficking

 WE International from its inception has been about addressing sexual-based violence and human trafficking of women and girls.
-WEI has supported and started programs in Thailand, Cambodia, Philippines, Congo (DRC), Lebanon, and Uganda.
+WEI has supported or started programs in Thailand, Cambodia, Philippines, Congo (DRC), Lebanon, and Uganda.

 At WE International we are about empowering and strengthening women.
 We believe when we empower women, communities are transformed.
 In many parts of the world women suffer the most.
 WE International works towards empowering women on a number of fronts: